 You will learn through reflective tasks, work-based activities, presentations, tutorials and the use of online resources.
 There are no exams so you will be assessed using your work-based activities, creative presentations and essays.

 Everything you study will be relevant to your everyday work.
-You will also have the support of a 'critical friend' as well as the tutors at College.
+You will also have the support of a 'critical friend' as well as the tutors and academic support staff at College.

-The Foundation Degree in Children’s and Young People’s Services provides the perfect progression platform for further study on the BA (Hons) Early Childhood Studies, BA (Hons) Education or BA (Hons) Child and Youth Studies at the University of Derby, depending on pathway studied.
+The Foundation Degree in Children’s and Young People’s Services provides the perfect progression platform for further study on the BA (Hons) Early Childhood Studies, BA (Hons) Education or BA (Hons) Child and Youth Studies at the University of Derby, or the BA (Hons) Special Educational Needs and Disability, depending on the pathway studied.
 It will also enhance your career prospects within your chosen profession.

 This qualification is awarded by the University of Derby.